State Department Federal Register Notice

 Ban the Box City Developments

-On April 9th, Westchester County in New York enacted the “Fair Chance to Work” Executive Order, which prohibits the County from inquiring about job applicants’ criminal history during the initial application process.
-However, employers are still allowed to conduct background checks following the submission of an application, but inquiries about applicants’ criminal histories will be held until after the submission of a job application.
+On April 9th, Westchester County in New York enacted the “Fair Chance to Work” Executive Order, which prohibits the County from inquiring about job candidates’ criminal history during the initial application process.
+However, employers are still allowed to conduct background checks following the submission of an application, but inquiries about candidates’ criminal histories will be held until after the submission of a job application.

 Another State Moves to Ban Salary History Inquiries by Prospective Employers